Europe Road Trip: 25 Incredible Routes

 • When: avoid July and August

 Andalucia epitomizes Spain for most visitors; vibrant, colorful, and passionate.
-This itinerary will take you to the major cities of Andalucia, bringing Spain alive.
+This itinerary will take you to the major cities of Andalucia, bringing Spain alive in all it’s glory.

 Head north to Ronda and the stunning mountains of the Sierra de Grazalema Natural Park.
-If you have a few extra days, now is the time to visit the atmospheric cities of Cadiz and Jerez de la Frontera, two of our favorite places in Spain.
+From here it’s an easy drive to visit the atmospheric cities of Cadiz and Jerez de la Frontera, two of our favorite places in Spain.

-Your next stop is Seville, a city almost too good to be true, and everything you ever through Seville would be.
+Your next stop is Seville, a city almost too good to be true, and everything you ever imagined Seville would be.
+Hot, sultry and lively, Seville has incredible tapas, historic buildings and Flamenco to entertain you.

-Cordoba is home to the breathtaking Mezquita, or mosque-cathedral, started by the Moors and finished by the Spanish conquistadors in the sixteenth century.
-Seeing this alone would make a visit to Cordoba worthwhile.
+Cordoba is home to the breathtaking Mezquita, or mosque-cathedral, started by the Moors and finished by the Spanish conquistadors in the 16th century.
+Seeing this alone makes a visit to Cordoba worthwhile, but add in the Royal Alcazar and Cordoba’s history really comes alive.

-Pass through Antequera and learn the local legend of the Lovers Rock before making your way high into the Sierra Nevada to Granada and the famous Alhambra.
-Make sure you book your priority tickets online at least three months in advance, this ancient palace of kings sells out quickly.
+Pass through Antequera and learn the local legend of the Lover’s Rock before making your way high into the Sierra Nevada to Granada and the famous Alhambra.

 Highlights